albush/Getting-Started-Guide/GettingStarted_6.md

 # Milestone 6: First Invoice

-At 30 Days the customer will receive their first cloud invoice.
-It's important to follow-up with the customer to see if there are any questions about the invoice.
+After 30 Days, you will receive your first cloud invoice.
+If you have any questions with your first invoice, contact your Launch Manager

-## Example issues might be:

-* Bandwidth charges & Support costs
-* Ensure customer understands $50 for MI and $500 for MO is just a minimum and not a flat fee
-* Discuss storage fees where applicable

-## Proactive Initiatives

-* 30 days is a good time to run a Discovery Report
+## Notes about billing

+* Cloud servers are billed at an hourly rate until they are deleted from the account
+* Managed Infrastructure accounts have a $50 minimum support fee
+* Managed Operations: SysOps accounts have a $500 minimum support fee
+* Your monthly invoices will be available via your [MyCloud](https://mycloud.rackspace.com) Control panel (for security, we will not email you a copy of your invoice)
+* You can get a more detailed report by [downloading the invoice as a CSV](https://community.rackspace.com/products/f/25/t/4950).
+* You can view an estimation of your current charges in the Current Usage page of the MyCloud control panel (Account > Usage Overview)